Gastroenteritis, also referred to as "stomach flu, " is inflammation of the stomach and intestinal lining, which causes diarrhea and vomiting.

 - Muscle pain

 Symptoms of gastroenteritis usually last 24 to 72 hours.
-However, they can last up to 10 days if the stomach flu began while travelling abroad or upon your return.
+However, they can last up to 10 days if the stomach flu began while you were travelling abroad or upon your return.

 Persons with gastroenteritis are usually contagious when showing symptoms, and most particularly so when symptoms are severe.
 They may be contagious even a few weeks after symptoms have subsided.

-If you have symptoms of gastroenteritis, it is important that you stay home to heal and to avoid transmitting the illness to other people, until all symptoms have disappeared.
-Should you have questions regarding your condition, contact Info-Santé 811.
+If you have symptoms of gastroenteritis, it is important to stay home to heal and to avoid transmitting the illness to other people, until all symptoms have disappeared.

 Gastroenteritis is generally not serious.
 Most people take care of themselves at home and self-heal without taking medicines.
 However, in some cases, you should consult a doctor or contact Info-Santé 811.